linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Operational Risk/Modeling Operational Loss Distributions.md

 F (x) = I (x; \alpha , \beta), \quad 0 \leq x \leq 1
 $$

 Examples of the density are illustrated in Figure 8.
 Note that  $X$  has a bounded support on [0, 1].
 Certainly, operational loss data may be rescaled to fit this interval.
-In this case, the following version of the beta density and distri bution is possible (the parameter  $\theta$  is assumed known):
+In this case, the following version of the beta density and distribution is possible (the parameter $\theta$ is assumed known):

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/f56b2146-2a3e-454e-b6f0-d79cc2db7528/7ff28fdb3b6d1e27ecfa8c2f9c70845e22bd69a19e057a6d84bf0e17c68710b4.jpg)
 Figure 8 Illustration of Beta Density